JoeBarnett1224/NumericalMethodsCalculator/README.md

 Differential equations are equations which contain one or more independent variables, a function and one or more of its derivatives.
 An ordinary differential equation (ODE) contains only ordinary derivatives, whereas a partial differential equation (PDE) contains partial derivatives.
 The order of a differential equation is the order of its highest order derivative.
 Analytical solution techniques for solving first order ODEs include direct integration, integrating factors, separation of variables, potential functions, and substitution.
 However, these techniques can only be applied in very specific cases.
 In the vast majority of cases one must resort to the use of numerical methods to approximate solutions to ODEs.
 This app implements various techniques for approximating solutions of first order ODEs including linear multistep methods and Runge-Kutta methods.

+Linear multistep methods use a given step size to estimate the value of the solution to an ODE until it achieves an estimate for the solution at the desired point.
+At each step an estimate for the solution is obtained using the value of the function and the derivative at previous points.
+[Euler's method](#Eulers-Method), [Adams-Bashforth technique](#Adams-Bashforth-Technique), [Milue's method](#Milues-Method), and [extrapolation](#Extrapolation) are the linear multistep methods implemented in this app.

 ##### Euler's Method

 ##### Midpoint Method